A Pair of Cartier Cufflinks (estimate: £700-1,000 plus buyer’s premium)

 An 18 Carat Gold Ruby and Diamond Brooch by Kutchinsky (estimate: £400-600 plus buyer’s premium)

 Frances Margaret Beck was born in Ayrshire.
 Following her studies at the Glasgow School of Art, she met Ernest Blyth in London, who was working for Andrew Grima at the time.
 Blyth and Beck enjoyed great success with their Mayfair-based workshop, their designs being stocked by Garrard in London and other outlets across the world.
-A Solitary Earring is being sold together with A Gem-Set Brooch, both marked for Frances Beck (estimate: £2,000-3,000).
+An 18 Carat Gold Multi-Gem Set Brooch and A Single 18 Carat Gold Garnet Earring, by Frances Margaret Beck, will be included in the sale (estimate: £2,000-3,000).